FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 Common Problems And Issues

 When you are teaching your dog to go potty outside, some problems and issues will come up along the way.
+One common issue that pet parents face when potty training their dogs is that their pet will only relieve themselves on pee pads when they are left alone.
+One of the first things you’ll need to do is purchase a potty training pet door.
+You can find these at most pet stores or online.
 Your dog will inevitably potty inside from time to time, and there may be legitimate reasons for doing that.
 Here are some common things that may come up when you is to train your dog:

 - Intense excitement may cause your dog to potty without realizing it.